Definition of Ready Vs. Acceptance Criteria

 Definition of Ready

-Definition of Ready is a set of agreements that tells the team whether a specific User Story is ready to begin; more accurately whether that User Story consists of all necessary components which are essential to begin.
-Definition of Ready gives a sense of perspective as it is the specific portion of the language which helps the team understand if they can do that work.
-It is one thing to shape the idea in the mind and think of ideas about the product feature, it is another thing to make that idea understood by the team and make them say that it is achievable.
-Definition of Ready helps the team to know the idea of the User Story in a better way such that they can develop it during the Sprint and not have any confusion during the development process.
-DoR informs the team when all the conditions are right for the team to begin the Sprint.
+Definition of Ready is a set of agreements that tells the team whether a specific User Story is ready to begin, more accurately, whether that User Story consists of all necessary components that are essential to begin.
+The definition of Ready gives a sense of perspective as it is the specific portion of the language that helps the team understand if they can do that work.
+It is one thing to shape the idea in mind and think of ideas about the product feature; it is another thing to make that idea understood by the team and make them say it is achievable.
+Definition of Ready helps the team know the concept of the User Story better so that they can develop it during the Sprint and not be confused during the development process.
+DoR informs the team when all the conditions are right to begin the Sprint.

 A Definition of Ready consists of a narrative and acceptance criteria.
 The DoR should be clear if there are any specific operational attributes concerning the layout appearance of the user interface design or performance concerning a particular User Story.
 You could at least have a tentative design on a piece of paper or on a constraint card to have an idea about the specifications.